TaQuangKhoi/taquangkhoi/README.md

 # My Status

-- 🌱 I’m currently learning C#, Javascript, HTML, CSS
+- 🌱 I’m currently learning Java, Groovy, Lua
 - 📝 I'm using RemNote for learing and I'm also a moderator of RemNote Community (check it out at [remnote.com](https://www.remnote.com/))
 - 😄 Pronouns: He/Him
 - 👨‍💻I'm developing